4 Pot Sized Pasta Kid Craft Ideas (Fine Motor & Sensory) & Mueller’s Shortcuts Contest

 This post may contain affiliate links, view our disclosure policy for details.

-1. Use pot-sized pasta to create shapes.
+1. Use pasta to create shapes.

 Especially if your kiddo isn’t great at drawing (or hates it!) using thin pieces of pot-sized spaghetti noodles is an awesome idea for not only encouraging fine motor skills but also to learning shapes.
-Kids can glue it onto the paper or simply lay the pasta noodles down.
-If you have older kids they can use shapes to create other things like bugs, monsters, etc.

 DSC_0017 (3)